This is the multi-page printable view of this section. Click here to print.

 Transgene expression into FlyBase and Virtual Fly Brain (VFB)

-This techniques works by driving the expression of target transgenes at the intersection between the expression patterns of two hemi-driver transgenes.
+A split-GAL4 expression pattern at the intersection of the expression patterns of two hemidrivers.

-FlyBase & Virtual Fly Brain (VFB) solve this problem by curating information and images recording where expression is driven by combinations of hemi-drivers.
-Each combination gets a standard name on VFB reflecting the names of the component hemidrivers (see figure below) and is also associated with any short names for the combination used in the literature (e.g. “P{VT017411-GAL4.DBD} ∩ P{VT019018-p65.AD} expression pattern” has_exact_synonym: SS02256")
+Similar to non-split drivers, VFB contains images and curated information about expression patterns for combinations.
+Each combination gets a standard name in VFB, reflecting the names of the component hemidrivers and any short names for the combination from the literature are added as synonyms (e.g. “P{VT017411-GAL4.DBD} ∩ P{VT019018-p65.AD} expression pattern” has_exact_synonym: SS02256").

 split expression shown in Virtual Fly Brain (VFB)